Seek (ASX:SEK): Down >30% in 2026, but it’s directors think its got upside

 Seek is a provider of online employment classifieds in over 18 countries globally.
 It runs multiple websites, including the Seek website – covering Australia and New Zealand – JobStreet, Catho and occmundial.
 It has 250m unique candidate visitors per annum, and 360k hirers.

 Seek was founded in 1997 by Matt Rockman, Paul Bassat and Andrew Basset.
 Only Andrew Basset remains on the company’s board today, although he is no longer CEO, having handed the reigns to ex-CBA boss Ian Narev.
-Seek was listed on the ASX in April 2005 with a market capitalisation of $587m, a figure that has grown to $9bn nearly 20 years on.
+Seek was listed on the ASX in April 2005 with a market capitalisation of $587m, a figure that grew to over $10bn earlier this decade.
+Now it is under $6bn.
+Let’s take a look at what led to this amount being wiped out.

 Benefited from the re-opening of the economy and labour shortages